exactly-once/Home/content/docs/idempotency-is-not-enough.md

 ## Unboxing idempotency

-There are couple definitions of idempotency but the one we will use here states that:
+There are a couple of definitions of idempotency but the one we will use here states that:

 > An operation `f` is idempotent if `f(f(x)) = f(x)`.